- > What does Time Machine do?

 - Click on Options

-- Alternatively, you could delete old backups from your storage device.
+- Alternatively, you could delete old backups from your storage device, although Time Machine should do this itself as time progresses.
 Open the storage drive in your Finder and locate the backup files in the Backups.backupdb folder.
-Find some of the older files and delete.
+Find some of the older files and delete (you'll also have to remove them from the trash).

 The first time you back up using Time Machine, expect it to take some time.
 Time Machine copies nearly all of the data on your Mac.
 At least you can keep using your Mac while Time Machine works in the background to back up your data.